How to prepare your items for the sale

 CLOTHING and SOFT GOODS: Tags can be attached to fabrics with safety pins or by using a tagging gun.
 The preferred location for tagging garments is the upper right side.
 However, if a pin or plastic tagging gun barb will damage the fabric choose a seam or the tag in the neck for securing your tag.

 SHOES/BOOTS/SNEAKERS: It is best to secure your tags to shoes with a zip tie, but first you must reinforce the tag.
 Wrap a small piece of packing tape over the top of the “pin here” area.
 Punch a hole through the taped section.
 Feed the zip tie through the reinforced hole.
+Only place shoes in zip lock bags if they cannot be secured together using a zip tie.

 BOOKS: It is best to use scotch tape or painters tape to secure tags to the back of your books.
 Please do not cover the bar code of your tag with painters tape as it will not scan.
 Clear tape is okay.
 The ideal location for your tag is on the back of the book covering the publisher’s bar code.